openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 * OCS Overview
 ![Installation page](img/Installed_OCS_OCS_Overview.png)

-When the creation process starts new rows for “OCS” and “MCG” will be presented.
+When the creation process starts new rows for “OCS” and “MCG” will be presented in each of the instances tabs.
 If the deployment process runs for a while, the status “deploying” will be presented (the link is not linkable during the process).
 ![OCS Tab](img/Installed_OCS_OCS_Tab_deploy.png)
 ![OCS Tab](img/Installed_OCS_OCS_Tab_healthy.png)